-Joan S. Farrell, JD, is a Legal Editor for BLR’s human resources and employment law publications.
+Joan S. Farrell, JD, is a Senior Legal Editor for BLR’s human resources and employment law publications.
 Ms. Farrell has over 10 years’ combined experience in employment law and human resources management.
 She worked as in-house counsel for an employer that had subsidiaries in several states.
 Her experience includes representing management in administrative matters and discrimination claims, and providing counseling on employment practices.
 Ms. Farrell received her law degree from Pace University School of Law.

 Interview: See Joan’s interview with the Illinois State Register-Journal on social media and sexual harassment.